EB corbos Linux SDK

 The build tools

 In below example of the build flow for the s32g you can see all currently supported tools marked in color.
-An explanation of the fliw is already given in the Section “Building an image from scratch”.
+An explanation of the flow is already given in the Section “Building an image from scratch”.

 BuildTools